digitalcraftsman/hugo-strata-theme/README.md

 ### Sidebar

 The sidebar provides a small overview of who you are.
-One of the first elements that will be spottet is the avatar in the sidebar.
+One of the first elements that will be spotted is the avatar in the sidebar.
 Replace it with a nice picture of you by either swapping the [`avatar.jpg`](https://github.com/digitalcraftsman/hugo-strata-theme/blob/dev/static/images/avatar.jpg) or by setting a new path to an image in [`config.toml`](//github.com/digitalcraftsman/hugo-strata-theme/blob/dev/exampleSite/config.toml):

 ```toml
 [params.sidebar]